RMandelbaum/RMandelbaum.github.io/_posts/2018-05-24-rspec_using_bdd_in_our_code.markdown

 We want to describe the behavior, so we always put a `describe` block in our specs.

-Let’s run our tests:
+Let’s run our tests

 `bundle exec rspec`

 We haven’t written any code yet, so our test will fail.
 You should see `uninitialized constant AddString (NameError)`.

-Create a new directory where we will store our classes:
+Create a new directory where we will store our classes

 `mkdir lib `